NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{EG3D} \cite{EG3D} (December 2021) uses a novel hybrid tri-plane representation with features stored on three axis aligned planes and a small decoder MLP for neural rendering in a GAN framework.
-The GAN framework is comprised of a pose-conditioned StyleGAN2 feature map generator for the tri-plane, a NeRF rendering module converting tri-plane features into low-resolution images, and a super-resolution module.
-The super-resolved image is then fed-into a StyleGAN2 discriminator.
-The model achieved state-of-the-art results on the FFHQ dataset producing realistic images and 3D geometry of human faces.
+\textbf{EG3D} (December 2021) \cite{EG3D} uses a novel hybrid tri-plane representation, with features stored on three axis-aligned planes and a small decoder MLP for neural rendering in a GAN framework.
+The GAN framework is composed of a pose-conditioned StyleGAN2 feature map generator for the tri-plane, a NeRF rendering module converting tri-plane features into low-resolution images, and a super-resolution module.
+The super-resolved image is then fed into a StyleGAN2 discriminator.
+The model achieved state-of-the-art results on the FFHQ dataset, producing realistic images and 3D geometry of human faces.

-\textbf{StyleNeRF} \cite{2022stylenerf} (January 2022) is a highly influential work which focuses on 2D image synthesis, by using NeRF to bring 3D awareness to the StyleGAN \cite{2019styleGANFFHQ}\cite{2020stylegan2} image synthesis framework.
-StyleNeRF uses a style code conditioned NeRF with upsampling module as Generator, and StyleGAN2 \cite{2020stylegan2} Discriminator, and introduces a new path regularization term to the StyleGAN optimization objective.
+\textbf{StyleNeRF} (January 2022) \cite{2022stylenerf} is a highly influential work that focuses on 2D image synthesis by using NeRF to bring 3D awareness to the StyleGAN \cite{2019styleGANFFHQ} \cite{2020stylegan2} image synthesis framework.
+StyleNeRF uses a style-code-conditioned NeRF with an upsampling module as the generator, and a StyleGAN2 \cite{2020stylegan2} discriminator, and introduces a new path regularization term to the StyleGAN optimization objective.

-\textbf{Pix2NeRF } \cite{2022pix2nerf} (February 2022) was proposed as an adversarial trained (based on $\pi$-GAN \cite{2021pigan}) NeRF model which could generate NeRF rendered images given randomly sampled latent codes and poses.
-In addition to the $\pi$-GAN loss, from which the adversarial architecture is based, the pix2NeRF loss function also include the following: 1) a reconstruction loss comparing $z_{predicted}$ and $z_{sampled}$ to ensure consistency of latent space, 2) a reconstruction loss ensuring image reconstruction quality, between $I_{real}$ and $I_{reconstructed}$, where $I_{reconstructed}$ is created by the Generator from a $z_{pred},d_{pred}$ pair produced by the Encoder 3) a conditional adversarial objective which prevents mode collapse towards trivial poses (see original paper for the exact expressions).
+\textbf{Pix2NeRF} (February 2022) \cite{2022pix2nerf} was proposed as an adversarially trained (based on $\pi$-GAN \cite{2021pigan}) NeRF model which could generate NeRF-rendered images given randomly sampled latent codes and poses.
+In addition to the $\pi$-GAN loss, from which the adversarial architecture is based, the Pix2NeRF loss function also includes the following: 1) a reconstruction loss comparing $z_{predicted}$ and $z_{sampled}$ to ensure consistency of latent space, 2) a reconstruction loss ensuring image reconstruction quality, between $I_{real}$ and $I_{reconstructed}$, where $I_{reconstructed}$ is created by the generator from a $z_{pred}, d_{pred}$ pair produced by the encoder, 3) a conditional adversarial objective which prevents mode collapse towards trivial poses (see original paper for the exact expressions).